HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 ### The secret sauce
 The algorithm that we use to populate initial set of questions is a complex one.
 We use parameters such as experience levels, skills selected by the recruiter, difficulty levels, and types of skills selected to display a summary table with appropriate question sets.

-Our internal algorithm tries to create a test of 90 min duration first, however if there are not enough questions then it will fall back to 75, 60, 45 minutes in order.
+Our internal algorithm tries to create a test of 90 min duration first, however if there are not enough questions then it will fall back to 75, 60, 45 minutes in that order.
 These are the durations with which we had started and had the following restrictions or limitations:

-* It will never auto-generate a test less than 45 min
+* It will never auto-generate a test with duration less than 45 min
 * A test’s actual configuration can be displayed +5 or -10 min
-* If too many skills are added the duration can be longer than 90 min
+* If too many skills are added the duration can go beyond 90 min
 * The duration would alter if the initial load of skill set is changed